The best sales to shop this weekend: Onsen, ThirdLove, REI and more | CNN Underscored

 Spring Refresh Sale

-Unlike typical plush terry options, waffle-knit Onsen towels are super absorbent and quick drying.
-Soft yet durable, these towels are perfect to dry off after a shower or bath — and you can confidently reach for it knowing it won’t be wet or musty from its last use.
+Unlike typical plush terry options, waffle-knit Onsen towels are super absorbent and quick-drying.
+Soft yet durable, these towels are perfect to dry off after a shower or bath — and you can confidently reach for one knowing it won’t be wet or musty from its last use.
 Plus, the towel is available in a variety of colors, so you can match or complement your existing linens.
 Snag these Underscored-approved linens 20% off sitewide now through March 20.

 St. Patrick's Day Sale